K-theory of derivators revisited: Introduction

-The purpose of this paper is twofold.
-First we define a new $K$-theory of derivators, which we call Waldhausen $K$-theory, and show that it agrees with Waldhausen $K$-theory for all well-behaved Waldhausen categories.
-The proof rests crucially on the homotopically flexible versions of the $\S_{\bullet}$-construction due to Blumberg-Mandell \cite{aKtaht} and Cisinski \cite{ikted}.
 The price to be paid for such a strong version of agreement is that this new definition is \emph{provably} not invariant under equivalences of derivators.
 In this connection, it is also worthwhile to recall that To\"en-Vezzosi \cite{ktsc} showed that Waldhausen $K$-theory cannot factor through the $2$-category of derivators.
-In fact, we consider a stronger notion of equivalence of derivators, which basically involves higher coherence and thus is closer to an equivalences of homotopy theories, and show that Waldhausen $K$-theory is invariant under strong equivalences in this sense.
-We think that the concept of strong equivalence and the accompanying idea of a simplicial enrichment of the category of derivators have independent interest and may prove useful also in other applications of the theory.
+However, we consider here a simplicial enrichment of the category of derivators which enhances the $2$-categorical structure.
+This leads to a stronger and more refined notion of equivalence of derivators which basically encodes higher coherence and is closer to an equivalence of homotopy theories.
+We show that Waldhausen $K$-theory of derivators is invariant under this stronger notion of equivalence.
+We think that the simplicial enrichment of the category of derivators and the accompanying stronger notion of equivalence have independent interest and may prove useful also in other applications of the theory.

 There is a natural comparison transformation from Waldhausen $K$-theory to derivator $K$-theory.
-The second main result of the paper is that derivator $K$-theory is roughly the best approximation to Waldhausen $K$-theory by a functor that is invariant under equivalences of derivators.
-The precise statement is somewhat more involved and we will not try to formulate it precise here.
+The second main result of the paper (Theorem \ref{initial}) says that this comparison transformation is homotopically initial among all natural transformations from Waldhausen $K$-theory to a functor which is invariant under equivalences of derivators.